webplatform/docs-wpd/New_Page/index.md

-Follow he steps below as you create new '''content''' pages.
+Follow the steps below as you create new '''content''' pages.
 (Content pages are pages that live in the default namespace.)
 If your page is not a content page (for example, it lives in the <code>WPD:</code> namespace), just visit the URL you would like to exist and hit the 'Create' tab.

 To create a new page:
 # Figure out where the page should live.
 Consult the [[WPD:Architecture | architecture]] page for an overview of the URL structure of the site.